-In January 2010, the Friends of the Minnesota Conservation Corps changed its legal name to Conservation Corps and is doing business as Conservation Corps Minnesota & Iowa to better reflect the Organization's work as it launched an AmeriCorps field crew program in Ames, Iowa.
-The Organization's goals are to help young people from diverse backgrounds become more connected to the environment, engaged in conservation, involved in the community and prepared for future employment through the following initiatives:
+Today, the Organization's mission is to engage youth and young adults in meaningful service, leadership development, and environmental stewardship through the following five programs:

-AmeriCorps Field Crew opportunities for young adults, ages 18-25, including non-residential crews in northern, central, and southern Minnesota and central lowa that engage young adults in natural resource management and disaster response work from February to December.
+- AmeriCorps Field Crew program for young adults, ages 18-25, including non-residential crews in northern, central, and southern Minnesota and central lowa that engage members in natural resource management and disaster response work from February to December.
 Season trail crews spike camp for week-long stretches while they improve the trails in Northern forests and state and national parks.
 AmeriCorps members receive a monthly stipend, health insurance, and an education award for college expenses.
-Beside career and work-skills training, members receive certifications in wildfire suppression, defensive driving, chainsaw safety and first aid.

-AmeriCorps Single Placement opportunities for young adults, ages 18-25, serving as natural resource and community outreach specialists at natural resource agencies and nonprofit organizations, from February to December.
+Beside career and work-skills training, members receive certifications in wildfire suppression, defensive driving, chainsaw safety and first aid. - AmeriCorps Single Placement program for young adults, ages 18-25, serving as natural resource and community outreach specialists at natural resource agencies and nonprofit organizations, from February to December.
 In addition, the organization's Conservation Apprentice Academy provides AmeriCorps member apprentices with service opportunities at Minnesota Soil and Water Conservation Districts over the summer.
-Single Placement AmeriCorps members receive a monthly stipend, health insurance, and an education award for college expenses.

-Youth Outdoors, an afterschool service-learning program for Twin Cities youth, serves predominantly youth, ages 15-18, from low-in households, and engages young adult AmeriCorps members (18-24) as youth leaders.
-Youth participate for one academic semester at a time, meeting two days a week after school and on Saturdays to explore science and the environment and complete projects to improve local public parks, and restore natural resources and native habitat.
+Single Placement AmeriCorps members receive a monthly stipend, health insurance, and an education award for college expenses. - Youth Outdoors, an afterschool service-learning program for Twin Cities youth, serves predominantly youth, (ages 15-18), from low-in households.
+Youth receive an hourly training-wage, participate for one academic semester at a time, meet two days a week after school and on Saturdays to explore science and the environment and complete projects to improve local public parks, and restore natural resources and native habitat.
 Summer opportunities are also available.

-Summer Youth Corps residential program serves youth, ages 15-18, and engages young adult AmeriCorps members (18-24) as youth leaders, in environmental restoration field crew-oriented work in national and state forests during two summer sessions (of 4 weeks each) or one eight-week session.
+Youth in this program, 90 percent of whom are people of color, are predominantly from low- income communities and high schools in the Twin Cities.
+This program engages young adult AmeriCorps members as youth leaders. - Summer Youth Corps residential program serves youth, ages 15-18, and engages young adult AmeriCorps members (18-24) as youth leaders, in environmental restoration field crew-oriented work in national and state forests during one of two summer sessions (of 4 weeks each).
 Participants receive a living stipend as well as room and board.
 Youth begin at a base camp, then "spike camp" throughout the region as they work.
-AmeriCorps members, serving as Youth Leaders at the residential program, receive a monthly stipend, health insurance, and an education award for college expenses.
+AmeriCorps members, Youth Leaders serving in the residential program, receive a monthly stipend, health insurance, and an education award for college expenses.

-Note 1: Summary of Significant Accounting Policies (Continued)